guillecardozo/guillecardozo/README.md

 ## :memo: **About me**
 Welcome to my profile! :wave: :computer:

-I am an advanced student of the Information Technology Analyst career at the Universidad ORT.
+I am an advanced student of the Information Technology Analyst career at the ORT University of Uruguay.

 With solid knowledge in different programming languages and SQL, fluent English and knowledge of Portuguese.